2starwook/Deep-Learning-Optimization/README.md

     - Optimizer with fixed LR/MR
 2. AdaGrad
     - Optimizer with adaptive LR
+    - `learning rate for sparse features parameters needs to be higher compare to the dense features parameter because the frequency of occurrence of sparse features is lower`
 3. ADAM
     - Optimizer with adaptive LR/MR
 ### [Evaluation](#ref-3)